 That very pediatrician-parent-patient relationship has led other doctors not to have a vaccinated-families-only policy.
 These same doctors worry that when pediatricians dismiss vaccine-hesitant families, it is the children who suffer for their parents’ choices.
 Another concern related to the dismissal of unvaccinated families is the increased burden it places on physicians and practices willing to care for those families.

-You can find below what the M3 Global Research healthcare community answered to this question.
+You can find below what the M3 Global Research healthcare community in the United States answered to this question.

-We have also gathered opinions from outside the healthcare environment, please find below the answers to this question.
+We have also gathered opinions from outside the healthcare environment, please find below the answers to the question.

 Start receiving the Monthly pulse directly to your inbox by signing up to M3 Global Research.
 You will be able to compare your professional opinion with colleagues around the world and you will also have the chance to be invited in your free time to paid online medical studies tailored on your profession and area of expertise.